catawba-data-mining/CIS-3902-Data-Mining/README.md

 <a name="chap1"></a>
 ## Chapter 1: Data Science including Python and Jupyter Notebook review
+Click on Chapter 1 Program to open the code associated with Data 8 Chapter 1.
+Select the link for "Google Colab" at the top of the code and follow instructions once Google Colab opens.
+Technical problems?
+Please email lbpowell@catawba.edu and pthompso@catawba.edu or text 980-234-0042 (include your name and Data Mining).

 [ back to Table of Contents](#toc)
 <br>